danialfarid/ng-file-upload/README.md

 $upload.upload({
   *url: 'server/upload/url', // upload.php script, node.js route, or servlet url
   *file: file,  // single file or an array of files (array is for html5 only)
-  method: 'POST' or 'PUT', default POST
+  method: 'POST' or 'PUT', default POST,
-  headers: {'Authorization': 'xxx'}, // only for html5 /*
+  headers: {'Authorization': 'xxx'}, // only for html5
+  fileName: 'doc.jpg' or ['1.jpg', '2.jpg', ...], // to modify the name of the file(s)
+  /*
+  file formData name ('Content-Disposition'), server side request form name could be an array  of names for multiple files (html5).
+Default is 'file' */
+  fileFormDataName: 'myFile' or ['file[0]', 'file[1]', ...],
+  /*
   data map. each field will be sent as a form field unless sendDataAsJson is true.
   The values are converted to json string unless sendObjectAsJson or transformRequest is specified. */